Interdisciplinary Medical Sciences: Health Management, Policy and Information

 Description of Major

-The Interdisciplinary Medical Sciences (IMS) degree is designed to provide a broad background to develop the scientific and psychosocial knowledge and an understanding of the healthcare team and the healthcare system.
+The Interdisciplinary Medical Sciences (IMS) Bachelor of Science degree program is designed to provide a broad background to develop the scientific and psychosocial knowledge, and an understanding of the healthcare team and the healthcare system.
 So that students may pursue their specialized and professional interests, three (3) interdisciplinary majors in Clinical Professions; Community Patient Care; and Health Management, Policy and Information are offered.
-The degree program is based on competencies thought to be fundamental for careers in the health professions.
-These competencies include communication skills, use and knowledge of technology, awareness and respect for the roles of members of the health care team, ability to navigate in the health care system, scientific knowledge, life-long learning skills, and critical thinking skills.
-Because of the rigorous science-based core all majors prepare students to take advantage of the many career options the healthcare field offers.
+The IMS Degree Program’s rigorous science core curriculum, individualized advising, experiential service learning, and developmental seminar and capstone course sequence enables its majors to reach their potential academically and personally, to determine a career path best suited for them, and to develop the skills, attitudes, and acumen to attain their career goals.

-The core coursework meets the pre-requisite requirements for entry into a professional training and education program and includes three to five 1-credit hour experiential seminar courses that engage students with the challenges of healthcare in community, clinical, political, and research venues.
+The program includes three to four 1-credit hour experiential seminar courses that engage students with the challenges of healthcare in community, clinical, political, and research venues.
 The medical sciences seminar sequence leads to a senior Capstone Course which requires the submission of a scholarly report, an analytical essay on a healthcare issue, and a poster and oral presentation at a graduation colloquia.
 The Capstone course meets the Scholarship in Practice and Upper Division Writing liberal studies requirements.

-To enter any of the health professions, volunteer, service, and physician shadowing are essential.
-Resources are available to help students locate opportunities in clinics, community service organizations, hospitals, pharmacies, and physician’s offices for students to engage in the various ways healthcare is accessed.
-Some of the experiences may occur over the summer following the spring seminars.
+Resources are available to help students locate opportunities in clinics, community service organizations, hospitals, pharmacies, and physician's offices for students to engage in the various ways healthcare is accessed.
 Students are required to obtain a minimum of 64 hours of experiential learning hours each academic year for a total of 256 experiential learning hours before graduation.
 These hours must be approved by the Community Coordinator in advance.

 Although housed in the College of Medicine, the curriculum is delivered by seven (7) colleges at FSU.
 In addition to the College of Medicine, the College of Arts and Sciences, the College of Human Sciences, the College of Communication and Information, the College of Nursing, the College of Social Sciences and Public Policy, and the College of Social Work are IMS degree program partners.